aflaxman/dp_2020_census/methods.md

 _TopDown algorithm goal and high-level description._ At a high level, the census approach to this challenge repeats two steps for multiple levels of a geographic hierarchy (from the top down, hence the name `TopDown`).
-The first step adds randomness to the data counts in a way that satisfies $\epsilon$-differential privacy.
-This produces a set of counts, $N$.
-The noisy counts in $N$ might have negative counts and violate the invariants and inequalities.
-The second step finds the argument that minimizes a quadratic objective function, subject to constraints from a system of linear equations and inequalities that represent the invariants, inequalities, consistency with the DP counts from one level higher, and non-negativity.
-The values that optimize this constrained optimization are as close to the noisy data as possible while also satisfying the public properties and requiring that all counts are positive integers and other internal consistency constraints.
-The final output of the TopDown algorithm is a synthetic data set $S$ that has data counts matching the values that minimize the constrained optimization.
+The first step (Noisy Histogram) adds noise from a carefully chosen distribution to the data counts.
+This produces a set of
+noisy counts.
+The noisy counts might have negative counts or violate the invariants and inequalities.
+The second step (Optimize) finds the argument that minimizes a quadratic objective function, subject to constraints from a system of linear equations and inequalities that represent the invariants, inequalities, consistency with the DP counts from one level higher, and non-negativity.
+The solution to this constrained optimization is as close to the noisy counts as possible while also satisfying the public properties and requiring that all counts are positive integers and other internal-consistency constraints.
+The final output of the TopDown algorithm is a synthetic data set that has data counts matching the values that minimize the constrained optimization.
 This satisfies $\epsilon$-differential privacy and the invariants and inequalities and affords detailed control of how the privacy budget is spent between and within levels of the hierarchy.

-The census data has six different geographic levels: national, state, county, census tracts, block groups, and blocks.
-The census's differentially private algorithm uses a top-down approach to create the synthetic data; steps one and two are performed six times in order from the coarsest to the finest level.
-Each level is assigned a privacy budget $\epsilon_i$ and the entire algorithm will satisfy
+The census data has six geographic levels, nested hierarchically: national, state, county, census tracts, block groups, and blocks.
+The census's differentially private algorithm uses a top-down approach to create the synthetic data; steps one and two are performed six times, from the coarsest to the finest level.
+Each level is assigned a privacy budget $\epsilon_i$ and the entire algorithm is
-$\epsilon$-differential privacy where $\epsilon=\sum_{i=1}^6
+$\epsilon$-differential privacy for $\epsilon=\sum_{i=1}^6
 \epsilon_i.$

 At a specific geographic level (say census tracts) the true data has the form of a histogram; a set of boxes each labeled with a geographic unit (e.g. census tract one), a race combination (e.g. Black), one sex (e.g. Female), and one age (e.g. 46).
-Although the 2020 census will include more variables, the 1940 data run with E2E test code only included race (6 mutually exclusive categories), ethnicity (non-Hispanic and Hispanic), age group (under-18 and 18-and-over), and group quarters (6 categories).
+Although the 2020 census will include more variables, the 1940 data run with E2E test code included the following: race (6 mutually exclusive categories), ethnicity (non-Hispanic and Hispanic), age group (under-18 and 18-and-over), and group quarters (2 categories).
 The number in the box, which we call a histogram count, is the number of people in the geographic unit with the features of the label (e.g. the number of 18-and-over non-Hispanic White women in enumeration district 107).
-Step one adds geometrically distributed random noise to numbers in each box according to the privacy budget at the level $\epsilon_i.$ This noisy data is unsatisfactory because the noisy counts (i) are sometimes negative, (ii) do not satisfy the public properties, and (iii) are inconsistent with the synthetic data produced at the coarser level (e.g. the sum of the noisy counts in all the boxes corresponding to a census tracts within Cook county may not equal the number of people in Cook County reported in the synthetic data produced in the previous step.)
+Step one adds geometrically distributed random noise to numbers in each box according to the privacy budget at the level $\epsilon_i$.
+This noisy data is unsatisfactory because the noisy counts (i) are sometimes negative, (ii) do not satisfy the public properties, and (iii) are inconsistent with the synthetic data produced at the coarser level (e.g. the sum of the noisy counts in all the boxes corresponding to a census tracts within Cook county may not equal the number of people in Cook County reported in the synthetic data produced in the previous level.)
 Step two solves an optimization problem which adjusts the counts in boxes so that they are positive, satisfy the invariants and inequalities, are consistent with the synthetic data produced at the coarser level, and are as close as possible to the noisy counts (and are integers).

-### Step One: Adding random noise.
+### Step One: Noisy Histogram

 The E2E DAS added random
 noise in a flexible way that allowed the user to choose what